Did you know that small businesses are more likely to be targeted by cyber attackers than large businesses?

-The vendors of such security suites (Kaspersky, Norton, Trend Micro etc.) work incredibly hard behind the scenes to make sure they can identify malware and stop it before it does damage.
+Security suite vendors work incredibly hard behind the scenes to make sure they can identify malware and stop it before it does damage.

 They do this by using technologies like AI and machine learning to analyse massive malware databases to determine if that strange thing your computer is doing is harmful or not.
 The software suite that lives on your end points is how they use that information and prevent any harmful actions from having the desired effect.

 There are plenty of vendors in the cybersecurity game, all with excellent track records and great tech backing up their promise to keep you safe.
 Taking them up on it and adding a further layer to your endpoint security is all but essential in 2020.